 Malta, also known as the Republic of Malta, is a southern European island country.
 The picturesque island is located in the middle of the Mediterranean between Europe and Africa, approximately 80 km away from Italy.
 Malta is the world’s 10th smallest country and the 5th highly dense populated country in Europe.

 Malta has a very high quality of living, excellent business opportunities, smooth interconnectivity with the rest of Europe, and its naturally beautiful landscapes make it an especially attractive destination for those who wish to immigrate and seek citizenship in Europe.
-Usually, a candidate applying for Malta Citizenship is required to purchase a property of approximately € 3,50,000 in Malta or at least rent a property for 5 years for at least € 16,000 on a contract basis.
+Usually, a candidate applying for getting Maltese Citizenship is required to purchase a property of approximately € 3,50,000 in Malta or at least rent a property for 5 years for at least € 16,000 on a contract basis.

 Ways to Legally Acquire Malta Citizenship

 There are several ways by which an applicant can legally acquire the Malta Citizenship and those are:

 - By marriage

 - By naturalization